Tom Molineaux

 Thomas Molineaux (March 23, 1784 - August 4, 1818), sometimes spelled Molyneaux or Molyneux, was an American bare-knuckle boxer and possibly a former slave.
 He spent much of his career in the United Kingdom of Great Britain and Ireland, where he had notable successes.
 He arrived in England in 1809 and started his fighting career there in 1810.
-His two fights against Tom Cribb in 1810 and 1811 widely viewed as the Champion of England, brought Molineaux fame even though he lost both contests.
+His two fights against Tom Cribb, who was widely regarded as the Champion of England, in 1810 and 1811 brought Molineaux fame even though he lost both contests.
 The result of the first encounter was hotly contested, with accusations of a fix.
 The second match with Cribb, however, was an undisputed loss.
 His prizefighting career ended in 1815.
 After a tour that took him to Scotland and Ireland, he died in Galway, Ireland, in 1818 at age 34.

 Early life

 According to some of the chroniclers of 19th-century boxing, Molineaux was born into slavery in the State of Virginia, USA in 1784.
 The most detailed account claims that he was born on a plantation and that he took his surname from the owners' name.
 An earlier writer just states that he came from the United States of America.
 In one account he boxed with other slaves to entertain plantation owners and was granted his freedom and $500 after winning a fight on which the son of the plantation owner had staked $100,000.
 Another source claims he was in the service of the one-time American ambassador to London, William Pinkney.
 One of his biographers points out that while some of these accounts may be based on truth, they cannot be substantiated and may have been romanticised to some extent.
 After obtaining his freedom, Molineaux was reported to have moved to New York, where he was said to have been involved in "several battles" and had claimed the title "Champion of America".
 He subsequently emigrated to England where he expected to be able to earn money as a prize fighter.